andrew-hardin/cmake-git-version-tracking/README.md

 Dirty: false (there were no uncommitted changes at time of build)
 ```

-This allows us to investigate the _precise_ version of the
+This allows you to investigate the _precise_ version of the
 application that the bug was reported in.

-## Wait, doesn't this already exist?
+## Q: doesn't this already exist?
-Well, it depends on your specific requirements.
+**A:** it depends on your specific requirements.
 Before writing this, I
 searched far and wide for existing solutions.
 Each solution I found fell
 into one of two categories: